Skip to main content

 About

-Execute is a single player role playing game with a horror theme.
+Execute is a single player economy role playing game with horror and economy themes.
 It was developed by Peebly and was released on December 16, 2025.
 It received very positive reviews from players.

 THIS IS A TEST BUILD Use 1-8 to switch rooms quickly!
 This game is in development, and this demo only serves for me to balance the initial stage of the game.
 Future updates will include the ability to save progress as well as more ways to execute the people of Earth.
 If you have ideas or feedback, please share them in the comments below.
 DESCRIPTION Execute is an active incremental game about…